milospjanic/rnaSeqFPro/README.md

 **Don't forget to place the GENCODE gtf file, FastQC folder and meta.data into the working folder!
 These are the 3 only requirments neccesary to be in the working directory, in addition to the fastqc.gz files**

+**For Kallisto script versions you need to place GENCODE fasta.gz file in the working folder as well**

 **Dont forget that reference genome needs to be in your ~/reference_genomes folder, in case you switch to another user account script may not work because it searches for ~/reference_genomes folder.**